 Natural Living: Random acts of kindness to heal humanity

-We are bombarded with bad news on a daily basis.
-On a global level we see and hear the horrific bombings and shootings to the hunger of our precious children in this world.
+We’re bombarded with bad news on a daily basis.
+On a global level we see and hear the horrific bombings and shootings to the hunger of our precious children in this world to the most recent demonstration of attacking others during a presidential debate.
 Globally these feel far away to most of us, as if we don’t have the ability to really make a difference on a global scale.
 We may experience this same feeling of being overwhelmed in our own lives, with being laid off of work to hearing our loved one was just recently diagnosed with cancer to a relationship breakup or simply not being able to find our keys amidst all of our stuff, which then makes us late for work.
-The possibilities are endless if we choose to focus on what battles we are facing or what we don’t have in life that we feel make us imperfect.
+The possibilities are endless if we choose to focus on what battles we’re facing or what we don’t have in life we feel make us imperfect.

-There is so much beauty in life and if we stay tuned in to the present moment we start to see the splendor all around us and if we choose to, we can be a part of this beauty and help it grow.
+There’s so much beauty in life and if we stay tuned into the present moment we start to see the splendor all around us and if we choose to, we can be a part of this beauty and help it grow.
 Simply go to Dr. Google and type in positive news or good news and you will see the amazing things happening globally and even in our own back yard, listening to the excitement of the neighborhood children.

 When we focus on the positive things in life they will grow and when we spread kindness and joy to others it will grow, the ripples will continue on a global scale and one by one all of us can help heal humanity and ourselves by a simple act of kindness.

-The amazing thing about giving kindness is that not only will it help you heal, it also has similar effects for the recipient and the ripple begins and soon the ripples in the river will reach all of humanity and feed each one of us, because when we spread kindness and feel joy others will too!
+The amazing thing about giving kindness is not only does it help you heal, it also has similar effects for the recipient and the ripple begins and soon the ripples in the river reaches all of humanity and feed each one of us, because when we spread kindness and feel joy others do too!
 I challenge each and every one of you to start implementing random acts of kindness today and reap the benefits for yourself and the world!